 Excelso Coffee endeavours to reduce the amount of waste we produce, recycle as much as possible instead of throwing away, and reuse items where possible.
-Give us a call (0800 578 2832) or call in to our factory to pick up any of the following items free of charge.
-We give them away so we may not always have a supply - you may want to check first.

 Every day across the world millions of cups of coffee are consumed.
 The coffee grounds that are left over can be recycled very effectively in the garden.